New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 EXTEND THE TOPIC TOGETHER.
 Try...

 A Family Adventure.
-Consider having an annual flower communion with family and friends, perhaps around Mother's Day or Memorial Day.
+Consider having an annual flower ceremony with family and friends, perhaps around Mother's Day or Memorial Day.
 Invite everyone to your home or a local park.
-Refer to Activity 4, Flower Communion in this session for words to use during a gathering.
+Refer to Activity 4, Flower Ceremony in this session for words to use during a gathering.
 Ask each participant to bring a flower to the service.

 Family Discovery.
 Online, watch a National Geographic movie about ritual and families.